philschatz/oer.exports/README.rst

   http://philschatz.github.com/oer.interactive/example.cnxml   # CNXML with cool graphics
   http://cnx.org/content/m9003/2.68/     # Module CNXML file
   http://cnx.org/content/col10514/1.4/   # Collection of test modules
+  # Or, unzip a collection to ./static and make the following changes to the collection.xml
+  # - change all of the @repository urls to be repository="/col123"
+  # - change all the @version attributes to be version="index_auto_generated.cnxml"

 Once you submit it, each piece of content goes through 4 phases:
 * /intermediate/ Converts CNXML to HTML (go to /intermediate/# to see either the list of content that is fone or see the HTML of those that are completed)